Myrcene: What You Need To Know About This Cannabis Terpene

 It is also known to have sedative effects, which can contribute to the feeling of relaxation associated with some strains of cannabis.
 It is also thought to be an effective muscle relaxant and pain reliever and helpful in reducing anxiety and stress.

-It is thought to increase the bioavailability of cannabinoids by allowing them to cross the blood-brain barrier more easily.
+It is thought to increase the Refers to the proportion of a substance, like cannabinoids, ... of cannabinoids by allowing them to cross the blood-brain barrier more easily.